Best Health benefits of Manuka Honey: 31 Myths, FAQs Answered

 Pure honey has a moisture content of less than 20%.
 High-quality manuka has even less.

-How Does Manuka Honey Benefit My Skin?
+How Does Manuka Honey Benefit My Skin or help treat acne?

 Why Is Manuka Honey So Beneficial to My Skin?